FAQs for the Field Experience

 You will be housed in co-ed residence halls on the UConn campus.
-Male and female participants will live on separate floors of the building or on separate wings of a floor, and will have separate bathrooms and shower rooms.
+Participants will live on gender-separated floors of the building or on separate wings of a floor, and will have separate bathrooms and shower rooms.
 All NRCA students will share common areas of the residence hall for meetings and activities.
 Students will learn what dorms they will be staying in at check-in.
 The program coordinator and graduate student staff will stay in the dorms to supervise students.

 Administration of medication will be the responsibility of the participant.
 Only bring as much medication as reasonably needed during the week.
 Medical kits, supplies, and certain over the counter medications will be administered to students, if needed.

 As part of your Medical History Records Form, we will ask you to indicate allergies and physical exercise limitations.
 UConn routinely deals with a wide range of special meal requirements, which you can indicate on the application forms.

 Check-out of the dorm will follow the closing ceremony on Saturday.
 Parents and friends are invited to a closing ceremony of student presentations on Saturday, July 20, 2019.

 Visit the Apply page for an overview of the application process.
 Students need to submit a completed Conservation Ambassador Online Application Form, a $25 application fee, and have their teacher submit a Online Teacher Recommendation Form in order to be considered for the Conservation Ambassador Program Applications are due April 1, 2019.